 One benefit of travelling with Cox & Kings is that you are never alone.
 Our local offices are always on hand to help you, so you should let them know as soon as possible if you start to feel unwell.
 They can support you in following local guidance for booking a test, self-isolation and navigating local healthcare if needed.
 You should contact your travel insurance provider for advice if you need treatment.

 Will I need to quarantine when I return home from my holiday?

-Under the UK government’s traffic light system, different requirements apply depending on whether the destination visited is categorised as ‘green’, ‘amber’ or ‘red’.
+Under the UK government’s traffic light system, different requirements apply depending on whether the destination visited is categorised as ‘green’, ‘green watchlist’, ‘amber’ or ‘red’.
 If you are returning from an Amber listed country, you are required to self-isolate at home for a period of 10 days.
 However, you may be able to shorten this isolation period with the test to release scheme.
+From the 19th July 2021, if you are fully vaccinated you no longer have to self-isolate when returning to England from amber-list countries.
+This also applies to children under 18.
 If you are returning from a Red list country, you are required to quarantine in a managed quarantine hotel for 10 days.
 More information can be found here.

 As these rules will change over time the latest information on the government website should be checked at the time of travelling.
 Please note there may be different rules applying to entry to England, Wales, Scotland and Northern Ireland so it is prudent to check each of the relevant government’s sites for the latest advice.